Eveready Battery Company: History

+In 1937, a South African operation was established in Port Elizabeth.
+By 1949, BEREC acquired the concern.

-In 1957, employees Lewis Urry, Paul Marsal and Karl Kordesch invented a long-lasting alkaline battery using a zinc/manganese dioxide chemistry while working for Union Carbide's Cleveland plant.
+In 1957, employees Lewis Urry, Paul Marsal, and Karl Kordesch invented a long-lasting alkaline battery using a zinc/manganese dioxide chemistry while working for Union Carbide's Cleveland plant.
 The company did not aggressively market the invention, however, and instead continued to market the zinc–carbon battery.
 As a result, the company lost significant market share to Duracell.

+Union Carbide Kenya Limited., based in Kenya, was established in 1967 to manufacturer and market Eveready batteries in Africa.
+It was renamed to Eveready Batteries Kenya Limited in 1986 and to Eveready East Africa Limited in 2004.

 Prior to March 1, 1980, the company's alkaline battery had been called the Eveready Alkaline Battery (1959–1968), Eveready Alkaline Energizer (1968–1974) and Eveready Alkaline Power Cell (1974–February 29, 1980).
 On March 1, 1980, it was rebadged under its current name, Energizer.

-In 1986, Union Carbide sold its Battery Products Division to Ralston Purina Company for $1.4 billion.
+In 1986, Union Carbide sold its Battery Products Division to Ralston Purina for $1.4 billion.
 After the transfer, the division was named Eveready Battery Company, Inc., becoming a wholly owned subsidiary of Ralston Purina.
-At that time, the Eveready and Energizer batteries held 52 percent market share.
-The company under Ralston lost market share to rival Duracell.
+By the end of 1987, Eveready held 58-60% percent market share, but that number had fallen to 40-45% by 1989 thanks to competition from Duracell.
+In December 1988, Eveready's European unit acquired Cofinea, a French company that made Wonder and Mazda batteries.

+Eveready announced its first lithium AA battery in 1988 and began selling it in December 1992.
+The company introduced its first mercury-free Battery in 1990.

 In 1992, it bought the British Ever Ready Electrical Company (manufacturer of Gold Seal and Silver Seal batteries) from Hanson Trust, bringing its former subsidiary back under common ownership.

-In 1999, Eveready sold its rechargeable battery division, although it still markets them for retail sale.
+Hanson retained its South African division at the time but ultimately sold it to Duracell in 1996.

+By December 1998, Eveready's market share had fallen to 30% against Duracell's 50%.
+In June 1999, Ralston Purina announced it would spin off the Eveready business.
+By September, it was announced that Eveready would sell its rechargeable battery division, though it retained a minority stake.

-In 2000, Ralston spun off Eveready, and it was listed on the New York Stock Exchange as a holding company, Energizer Holdings, Inc., with Eveready Battery Company, Inc continuing as its most important daughter company.
+Ralston completed its spin off Eveready in April 2000.
+The business unit was renamed Energizer Holdings, Inc., with Eveready Battery Company, Inc continuing as a subsidiary.